 Do you need an overhead crane on a budget?
 A crane kit can be a practical and cost-saving solution for customers willing to “DIY” and a variety of name brand manufacturers offer a pre-engineered plug-and-play solution.
-But what’s included in a kit and where do they work best?
+But what’s included in a build your own kit and where do they work best?

-Here are some frequently asked questions about overhead crane kits:
+Here are some frequently asked questions about DIY overhead crane kits.

-Meanwhile, customers with more complex needs should buy a hard-wired crane and professional installation.
+Customers with more complex needs should buy a hard-wired crane and professional installation.
 This includes larger spans, special environmental conditions, a hazardous location or other extraordinary requirements.
 Special lifting situations may require a customized system or configuration of equipment and DIY crane kits should not be used.